The Community Scholars Program

 The Evolving Roles of Information Intermediaries: Information professionals at the centre of community-oriented knowledge work

-Information professionals are well versed in many knowledge exchange (KE) competencies related to information access, organization, preservation and dissemination.
-These professionals are well positioned to support researchers in the development and use of context-appropriate, equitable and diverse KE strategies and media; the retrieval of existing scholarship; approaches for working with different communities; and methods to securely store, preserve and share research.
-They can also bring attention to the value of KE within their respective geographical, professional and academic communities.
-Through this study, we are seeking to gather detailed information on the role information professionals are playing in KE, as well as their reflections on that work and the competencies that have been identified in the literature.
+Information professionals exhibit knowledge exchange (KE) competencies related to information access, organization, preservation and dissemination.
+They are well positioned to support researchers in the development and use of context-appropriate, equitable and diverse KE strategies and media; working with different communities; and securely storing, preserving and sharing research.
+They also bring attention to the value of KE within their respective geographical, professional and academic communities.
+Through interviews with information professionals, this project sought to better understand the roles of information professionals in KE, as well as their reflections on what competencies are needed to conduct meaningful KE work and what supports are needed to further KE agendas for this group.